MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/sample-SAP-scenario.md

 ---
-title: Example scenario for SAP GUI Automation with Power Automate | Microsoft Docs
+title: Automate SAP GUI with Power Automate | Microsoft Docs
-description: Explanation of the fictitious example used as the base for our RPA SAP automation tutorials.
+description: This is the initial example for the RPA SAP automation tutorials.
 suite: flow
 documentationcenter: na
 author: kathyos